Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 Incomplete parameter lists (eg missing parameters) result in a run-time error.

 The advantage of this parameter-passing approach is that the handler doesn't have to write boilerplate code.
-The downside however is the loss of compile-time well-formedness checking.
+The downside, however, is the loss of compile-time well-formedness checking.